Services

 Data QC & Standard Analyses

-Our standard analysis includes quality assessment of the sequencing data received from the investigator of the sequencing core and generation of summary statistics (i.e. raw and filtered read counts, alignment rates).
-Moreover we will perform data exploration techniques such as principal component analysis and clustering.
-Finally, we will perform differential analysis across groups as indicated by the investigator's study design.
+Our standard analysis includes quality assessment of the sequencing data received from the investigator or the sequencing core and generation of summary statistics (i.e. raw and filtered read counts, alignment rates).
+Depending on project needs, we may also perform data exploration techniques, such as principal component analysis (PCA) and clustering, and differential analysis.
 Besides the result files, we will provide a detailed report describing each step of the data QC and analysis.

 • MultiQC